SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 The Origin list shows details of all available origins.
-You may fix/unfix an origin to become the preferred one or select the type and set the type uncertainty for the selected sevent.
+You may fix/unfix an origin to become the preferred one or select the type and set the type uncertainty for the selected event.

 Select a row or cell and
 press the right mouse button to copy the row or cell, respectively.